● Integrative Wellness

 If you’re considering ozone therapy as part of your recovery and wellness approach, the first step is a conversation.
 Not a commitment—just a conversation.

-During your telehealth appointment, a Patriot Pro Health & Pro Health provider will review your health history and current situation, explain ozone therapy options honestly, determine whether it’s an appropriate supportive tool for you, and discuss alternatives if it’s not the right fit.
+During your telehealth appointment, a Patriot IV & Pro Health provider will review your health history and current situation, explain ozone therapy options honestly, determine whether it’s an appropriate supportive tool for you, and discuss alternatives if it’s not the right fit.

 The process is personalized, collaborative, and respects your existing medical care.
 You stay in control.